 The school offers an interest free payment plan for the Practical Nursing Program Tuition.
-Students using the payment plan shall pay 25% of the tuition cost at the beginning of each phase of program and three (3) equal installment payments for each phase of the program.
-Tuition for each phase must be paid before the start of the next phase.
+Students using the payment plan shall pay 25% of the tuition cost at the beginning of each term in the program and three (3) equal installment payments throughout the term.
+Tuition for each term must be paid before the start of the next term.
+This means, for example, before students start the second term, they will be required to have fully paid for the tuition in the first term.
 Payment is due by the 4th of each month and can be made online or mailed to Standard Healthcare Services, Inc., 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043.
+Payment can be made online by credit/debit card or by providing a cashier's check, money order, or personal check.
 There will be a \$35.00 return check fee.
+The school does not accept cash.
 Student may request an alternate payment plan in writing to the Business Office at businessoffice@standardcollege.edu.